jralph/laravel-queue-worker/readme.md

      --tries=value      The number of times to attempt a job.
 [Default: 0] -s, --sleep=value      Number of seconds to sleep when no jobs are available.
 [Default: 3] --timeout=value    The number of seconds a child process can run for.
-[Default: 60]
+[Default: 60] --tries=value      The number of times to retry a failed job.
+[Default: 0]
 ```

 ### Example